-They choose the ads, place them, and commit their efforts to make sales on behalf of the advertisers.
+Affiliates choose the ads, place them, and commit their efforts to make sales on behalf of the advertisers.

 Though advertisers cannot hand-pick the publishers they are working with, they can specify their target audience before releasing their ads to the networks.
 The target audience is often determined by the demographics of online users, such as location, education level, gender, age, and online behavior.

+There is little flexibility in paying the publishers.
+Everything is automated by the ad tech platforms from which they connect with publishers.
 Even so, the ad tech platforms must find a way to collect and distribute payments in a timely and legal manner.

 Main Pain Points of Ad Tech Systems

 As revolutionary as many ad tech platforms are, they are riddled with problems that often prevent publishers and advertisers alike from achieving their goals.